Bhalka: Legend

 According to Puranic sources, Krishna's disappearance marks the end of Dvapara Yuga and the start of Kali Yuga, which is dated to 17/18 February 3102 BCE.

 Story

-As per the writing in Ramayana, Rama, i.e. Krishna in his earlier Rama Avatar (Avatars) is supposed to have given a boon to a Vanar king Vali (Hindu mythology) whom Rama killed stealthily by shooting an arrow, while hiding behind a bush when Vali was engaged in a battle with his younger brother Sugriva, thus fulfilling his promise of protecting Sugriva's life.
-The above action of the hunter in Krishna avatar (Avatars) is supposed to be in compliance to the boon of Rama i.e. Krishna in his earlier Avatar.
-It is believed that Krishna left his footprints.
-It is a common site of pilgrimage for people who visit Somnath.
+As per the writing in Ramayana, Rama, that is, Krishna in his earlier Rama avatar (Avatars) is supposed to have given a boon to a Vanar king Vali (Hindu mythology) whom Rama killed stealthily by shooting an arrow, while hiding behind a bush when Vali was engaged in a battle with his younger brother Sugriva, thus fulfilling his promise of protecting Sugriva's life.
+The above action of the hunter in Krishna avatar (Avatars) is supposed to be in compliance to the boon of Rama.
+It is believed that Krishna left his footprints and he transformed the hunter back into vali who went back to Indraloka.